JavierMoraga1/midterm_project/README.md

 ___

-Description and dowload: https://www.kaggle.com/competitions/nyc-taxi-trip-duration/data (also, a copy of the files is available in the repository)
+Description and dowload: https://www.kaggle.com/competitions/nyc-taxi-trip-duration/data (also, a copy of the files is available in the repository in zip format)

 - train.csv: Used to train the model
 - test.csv: Used to predict and submit the results